- When do I file for Graduation?

 |College of Science and Health||Associate Dean Jean Fuller-Stanley|

-The Pioneer Salute is an opportunity to collect your cap, gown, hood, Commencement day instructions as well as visit with representatives from the Registrar, Center for Student Services and Financial Aid to assure that you are ready for graduation.
-The offices of Career Development and Advisement, and Alumni Relations will also be on hand to provide additional information.
-For those interested in purchasing personalized announcements, rings and diploma covers, vendors will be available to take your orders.
+The Pioneer Salute is an opportunity to collect your cap, gown, hood, Commencement day instructions as well as visit with representatives from the Registrar's Office, Student Enrollment Services, and Financial Aid to assure that you are ready for graduation.
+The offices of Career Development, and Alumni Relations will also be on hand to provide additional information.
+For those interested in purchasing personalized announcements, rings and diploma plaques, vendors will be available to take your orders.
 This event is critical to all graduating students.

-The dates for this year's Pioneer Salute are Tuesday, April 9 and Wednesday, April 10 (9:00 a.m. - 7:00 p.m.).
+The dates for this year's Pioneer Salute are Tuesday, April 12 and Wednesday, April 13 (9:00 a.m. - 7:00 p.m.) in Ballrooms A & B of the University Commons.
+You may attend either day at any time convenient to your schedule.
 The activity is a walk-through event (visit a variety of tables) and most students complete the process within 20 minutes.
 Please make every effort to attend.

 All students participating in the May Commencement ceremonies are encouraged to adjust their schedules and make every effort to attend one of the Pioneer Salute days.
 This is the best opportunity to meet all the offices at one time and collect your cap, gown, hood and additional instructions.
 For your convenience, it has been set up on different class days and includes evening hours.
-Those unable to attend this walk-through event must contact the Offices of the Registrar, Financial Aid and Center for Student Accounts and clarify if any items are pending.
-Late pick-up of cap, gown, and hood is available during the following dates and times in the Bookstore: Saturday, May 4, 11 a.m. to 2 p.m.; Monday, May 6, 3 p.m. to 6 p.m.; Tuesday, May 7, 3 p.m. to 6 p.m.; and Wednesday, May 8, 3 p.m. to 6 p.m.
+Those unable to attend this walk-through event must contact the Registrar's Office, Student Enrollment Services, and Financial Aid and clarify if any items are pending.
+Late pick-up of cap, gown, and hood will be available on dates to be determined in May.

 No, there is no rehearsal.
 At the Pioneer Salute you are provided instructions that clarify staging areas and seating arrangements.
 Each College has a designated staging area where faculty and staff are on hand and review the procedures for the day.

 Students are encouraged to dress comfortably, but respectfully as this is an important event for all attendees including your peers and their families.
 You will be processing with your peers and asked to come forward and walk across the stage to be hooded and receive your diploma cover as a symbol of completion.
-Pictures will be taken on stage.
+Pictures will be taken as you process to and on stage.

-Diploma covers are given as a symbol of completion at the Ceremony, but if you are unable to attend, please contact us at email@example.com, and we will mail you the diploma cover.
-The actual diplomas are mailed after all requirements are completed and verified by the Office of Registration Services.
+Diploma covers are given as a symbol of completion at the Ceremony, but if you are unable to attend, please contact us at firstname.lastname@example.org, and we will mail you the diploma cover.
+The actual diplomas will be available for pick up upon notification after all requirements are completed and verified by the Registrar's Office.

 Pioneer Salute: The University Commons is completely accessible.